 Going the distance

-I started reflecting back on almost 15 years earlier when we asked for donations for our wedding to make steps towards a cure for Type 1.
+I started reflecting back on almost 15 years earlier when we asked for donations for our wedding to make steps towards a cure for type 1.
 That’s what we need for a long, happy, healthy, life together and obviously, we still don’t have a cure.
 But we have made progress.
-Research is slow (I get it all too well since I do clinical research for a living), but advancements in technology such as CGMs have been game changers for many, including myself.
-And the social media platforms that are creating connections between Type 1s where we can learn from and support each other is a significant yet underestimated form of progress.
+Research is slow (I get it all too well since I do clinical research for a living), but advancements in technology such as continuous glucose monitors (CGMs) have been game changers for many, including myself.
+And the social media platforms that are creating connections between type 1s where we can learn from and support each other is a significant yet underestimated form of progress.

 So while there isn’t a cure yet, donations, support and advocacy do make a difference!
 The progress that’s been made over the past 15 years is what makes me feel comfortable to ask for support and donations yet again, this time in a different venue.